Eat Less and Better!

 Here are some important points about transporting animals that you might want to include in your letter:

-1. Sea journeys have a detrimental impact on animal health and welfare, and it’s common for the animals to become sick, injured or die from respiratory illness or broken limbs.
-They can get sea sick in the same way we can.
+1. Sea journeys have a detrimental impact on animal health and welfare, and it’s common for the animals to become sick, suffer from leg injuries or die from respiratory illness.
+Temperature and humidity increase as the journey continues, and rising levels of ammonia can cause corneal ulcers leading to blindness.
+Ringworms is rife.
+And animals can get sea sick in the same way we can.

-2. Countries outside the EU like Jordan, Libya, Morocco and Lebanon have little in the way of animal welfare legislation and are known to practice inhumane slaughter practices that cause immense suffering.
+2. Countries outside the EU like Israel, Algeria, Morocco and Lebanon have little in the way of animal welfare legislation and are known to practice inhumane slaughter practices that cause immense suffering.
+Facilities, training and education is poor and there is no vet present in the slaughterhouse.
+It’s not just a question of non stun slaughter, these animals are subjected to what is tantamount to torture.

 Share this page